CHICAGO – MacKenzie Gore’s emotions already were running high long before he took the mound this afternoon at Wrigley Field.

 And then it all came to an end with one swing by Wisdom.
 Seeing a first-pitch fastball over the heart of the plate, the Cubs designated hitter mashed it 421 feet to left field, clearing the bleachers onto Waveland Avenue as the crowd of 38,819 roared.
 Gore turned back to the plate, put his hands on his hips for a moment and then got back to work.

-He retired the next two batters, returned to the dugout having thrown seven innings of one-hit ball with nine strikeouts on 94 pitches, and could take the rest of the afternoon off to process the various emotions he had experienced on an atypical Saturday at the ballpark.
+Gore did retire the next two batters, then returned to the dugout having thrown seven innings of one-hit ball with nine strikeouts on 94 pitches.
+He could now take the rest of the afternoon off to process the various emotions he had experienced on an atypical Saturday at the ballpark.